vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 );
 ```

 The above table is _syntactically_ valid, but _semantically_ invalid.
 There are two columns that go by the same name (`title`), and an index that covers a non-existent column (`val`).
 These are but two out of many possible errors.
-Obviously, such a statement cannot come from a `SHOW CREATE TABLE` output of a running MySQL server.
-But, we don't really expect a MySQL server here.
-We are just faced with some input, and if we don't validate it first, results could be unexpected.
+A `SHOW CREATE TABLE` would never produce such an output, of course.
+But we can't assume the output comes from MySQL.
+If we don't validate the input, and attempt to produce a diff, results could be unexpected.

 ## Validation

 The basic validation premise is that everyone should want their schema to be valid.
 There's no point in using invalid schemas, because, at the end of they day, you want to be able to deploy those schemas on real MySQL servers.

 To that effect, `schemadiff` enforce validation upon loading a new schema.
 As we see later on, it also enforces validation upon applying changes.
 If you try to load an invalid schema as in the above, `schemadiff` returns an informative error.
 You can't have two columns of same name.
 Your keys may only cover existing columns.
-The collation name must be recognized.
+A collation name must be recognized.
 A `GENERATED` column must refer to existing columns.
 A `FOREIGN KEY` constraint must reference existing columns in existing tables, respective to the local columns count and data types, etc. Circular `FOREIGN KEY` dependencies are not allowed.

 Even more interesting is view validation. `schemadiff` offers a complete validation over view definitions: all referenced tables/views must exist.
 Circular dependency is not allowed.
 Referenced columns are validated to exist.
 Unqualified column names are ensured not to be ambiguous.